King Crimson: 2014–2021: The Seven-Headed Beast and Three Over Five line-ups

 For the most part, this approach would remain consistent for the remainder of the band's lifetime.
-In early 2014, and for the first time since 1974, the band's repertoire included songs from the run of albums between In the Court of the Crimson King and Larks' Tongues in Aspic as well as reviving song material from Red.
-No Adrian Belew-era songs were included in the setlist, although some instrumentals from the period were played (including items from THRAK and The Power to Believe).
-Some material from A Scarcity of Miracles (the title track, plus "The Light of Day") was also incorporated into the band's repertoire.
+In early 2014, the band's repertoire included songs from the run of albums between In the Court of the Crimson King and Larks' Tongues in Aspic for the first time since 1974, as well as reviving song material from Red.
+No songs with vocals by Belew were included in the setlist, although some instrumentals from his tenure were played.
+Some material from A Scarcity of Miracles was also incorporated into the band's repertoire.

 After rehearsing in England, King Crimson toured North America from 9 September to 6 October.
-Recordings from the Los Angeles dates were released as Live at the Orpheum: this included new King Crimson instrumental music in the shape of "Banshee Legs Bell Hassle" and "Walk On: Monk Morph Chamber Music".
+Recordings from the Los Angeles dates were released as Live at the Orpheum; this included the newly-written instrumentals "Banshee Legs Bell Hassle" and "Walk On: Monk Morph Chamber Music".

-Tours across Europe, Canada, and Japan followed in the later half of 2015.
+Tours of Europe, Canada, and Japan followed in the later half of 2015.
 Brand-new songs mainly written by Fripp and Jakszyk were debuted at the concerts, as well as drum showcases.
-A live recording from the Canadian leg of the tour was released at the end of February 2016 as Live In Toronto, which included new songs "Radical Action (To Unseat the Hold of Monkey Mind)" and "Meltdown".
+A live recording from the Canadian leg of the tour was released at the end of February 2016 as Live In Toronto, which included the new songs "Radical Action (To Unseat the Hold of Monkey Mind)" and "Meltdown".
 A European tour was planned for 2016.
 Following Rieflin's decision to take a break from music, drummer Jeremy Stacey of Noel Gallagher's High Flying Birds was called in place for dates from September.